brown9804/MicrosoftCloudEssentialsHub/0_Azure/2_AzureAnalytics/0_Fabric/demos/12_FabricReservation.md

 ------------------------------------------

-> Each license level provides different amounts of computational power and features, allowing organizations to choose the one that best fits their needs
+> Each license level provides different amounts of computational power and features, allowing organizations to choose the one that best fits their needs <br/> <br/>
+> `Pay-as-you-go` capacities related with specific Azure `resource groups`.
+This allows you to manage and allocate resources within your organizational structure more effectively. <br/>
+> `Reservation` capacities are managed at the `subscription level`.
+This means you can’t directly associate them with individual resource groups.
+Instead, they apply to the entire subscription, providing a discount for committing to a certain amount of capacity over a period of time.

 ## Wiki